 Those captured on the field of battle against Cromwell’s invading army and sent to the Caribbean or the American colonies, from whence few if any returned, were absolutely ripped from their context and social relationships.
 Few if any of those who survived the 6 year period, and many did not, and didn’t have their period of indenture extended for attempting to escape, returned home.
 In Jamestown, former servants were often granted land at the edge of the settlement where, if they survived the regular attacks by the native tribes, could build a home.

 The 6 year rule is itself interesting, as it’s drawn from Biblical law, first mentioned in Exodus 21:2.
 Even there, if you look across different versions of the Bible in the English language, the word servant is replaced by the word slave.
-Interestingly, it is servant in the King James version – commissioned by the same King James for whom the Jamestown settlement is names and under whose reign the forced transportation of undesirables to that colony began (starting with London street children).
+Interestingly, it is servant in the King James version – commissioned by the same King James for whom the Jamestown settlement was named and under whose reign the forced transportation of undesirables to that colony began (starting with London street children).
 The New Living Translation, English Standard Version and New American Standard Bible, which all returned to pre-King James texts to improve the translations, use the word slave in the context of the 6 year limit.

 Slavery didn’t start in the Americas.
 Slavery has been part of human societies for thousands of years, sometimes life-long, sometimes time limited, sometimes freedom could be bought or achieved through action.
 Manumission happened in Ancient Greece, Italy and Ottoman Empire (to mention just three societies where slavery was part of the system) on the whim of the slave owners or authorities.